mark11748/dinoIpsum/README.md

-# Solar
+# Tamagotchi
-##### by Adam Titus
+##### by James Osborn and Mark Woodward

 ### Description
-Will calculate your age on other planets and tell you how many years you have left to live on said planets
+Will show a countdown, let the user press a button to add time to the countdown.

 ### Installation Instructions
 * Clone to desktop